captain-nimo/TestingWithTestCafe/README.md

 	(i.e. CSS selector values) used in the functions of 'utilities.js' file.
 If any of these values change in future, we just need to update the values only in 'config.json'.

-	There are 3 test files in the folder.
+	There are 3 test scripts in the folder.

 		i. test_loblaw_site_en.js
 		ii. test_loblaw_site_fr.js